ngnnah/readydemo-2025-06-06-prompt-protocol/tasks/prd-ai-workflow-demo.md

 ## Design Considerations
 1. Keep slides visually simple with minimal text
-2. Use a consistent visual structure throughout
+2. Use a consistent visual structure throughout.
+Add emoji or AI/LLM/chatbot related emojis and memes and non-technical diagrams where appropriate.
 3. Incorporate screenshots and visual examples
-4. Consider using a simple color scheme that matches company branding
+4. Consider using a simple color scheme (Purple, Blue, Black) that matches company branding (visit Ready.net for visual theme)
 5. If using a web app for presentation, ensure it has simple navigation controls

 ## Technical Considerations
 1. Prepare all screenshots and examples in advance to avoid live demo risks
 2. If creating a web-based presentation, use simple HTML/CSS/JS for reliability
 3. Consider having backup examples ready in case of questions
-4. Ensure all links and resources are accessible on the presentation device
+4. Ensure all links and resources are included in this github repo or accessible on this local laptop
-5. Test the presentation flow on the actual equipment that will be used
+5. Test the presentation flow on this local laptop that will be used

 ## Success Metrics
 1. Audience engagement during the presentation (questions, note-taking)